Contact Information Contact Information

 Commercial Building Air Tightness Testing

-All new construction, including commercial buildings are required to pass a building air tightness test.
-Testing requirement by building type can be found in the document Air Tightness Testing Different Building Types found below under 'Additional Resources'.
+All new construction, including commercial buildings, are required to pass a building air tightness test.
+Testing requirement by building type can be found in the document Air Tightness Testing Different Building Types found further down the page under 'Additional Resources → Building Envelope'.
 Documentation and reporting of test results is required and must be submitted as part of the final report pack prior to issuance of the C.O..

 Multi-Family Energy Code Resources